Pass Your New Hampshire Real Estate Exam the First Time

 Renewal: Every 2 years • 15 CE hours required

-To upgrade: 1 year experience, reach age 21, no sponsorship needed
+To upgrade: no sponsorship needed

 3